DeterminedPanda/Chip8/README.md

 # Why?

-Wanted to learn C, its my first project in that language, so the code is probably trash.
 I wanted to learn C and was interested in emulators, so I thought this would be a neat little project.
 Keep in mind that this is my first project in C, so the code is probably ~~shit~~ improvable